tomchor/pymicra/docs/basics.rst

 scripts that can be download `here
 <https://github.com/tomchor/pymicra/tree/master/examples>`_.
 These data and
-scripts are from a measurement campaign in a very small island (about 20 meters accross) in a large artificial lake.
+scripts are from a measurement campaign in a very small island (about 20 meters across) in a large artificial lake.
 At the time of these measurements the island was almost completely immersed into about 5 cm of water.
 Please feel free to explore both the example data and the example programs, as well as modify the programs for your own learning process!